The department supports the university’s mission by empowering students to:

-Students take courses offered by the department for a variety of reasons, and the department constantly seeks to better understand the background, strengths, weaknesses, academic goals, and career aspirations of all its students.
+Students take courses offered by the department for a variety of reasons, and the department constantly seeks to better understand the background, strengths, challenges, academic goals, and career aspirations of all its students.
 Nevertheless, every course offered by the department will strive to:

 In addition, courses taken primarily to satisfy general education requirements are designed to